aplteam/Meddy/Docs/ReadMe.md

 **_Meddy_** is a simple 32-bit Markdown Windows-only editor written in Dyalog APL; it allows one to edit a Markdown file and to convert it into valid HTML5 by using MarkAPL; if you don't know what MarkAPL is refer to <https://github.com/aplteam/MarkAPL> for details.

-Meddy's main advantage is not its features, its the fact that MarkAPL is used as converter: by using an editor which uses MarkAPL you can take advantage of the features that are MarkAPL specific.
+Meddy's main advantage is not its features, it's the fact that MarkAPL is used as converter: by using an editor which uses MarkAPL you can take advantage of the features that are MarkAPL specific.

-The application was created with Dyalog 16.0 32 bit Unicode but is delivered as a stand-alone EXE, meaning that you don't need this version of Dyalog - or any version - in order to run it.
+The application was created with Dyalog 17.0 32 bit Unicode but is delivered as a stand-alone EXE, meaning that you don't need this version of Dyalog - or any version - in order to run it.

 Usage